 Here are a handful of companies that are very focused on impact investments:

 OpenInvest: OpenInvest is a largely progressive investment platform that allows you to mix and match companies representing different values to create a portfolio that represents what is important to you.
-Choose from investments in healthy hearts, women’s rights in the workplace, ethical supply chains or companies supporting refugees.
-Or, find investments that keep your money away from investments in dark money, carbon emissions, the Dakota Access Pipeline, deforestation, fossil fuels, gun violence, the prison industrial complex, big tobacco or anything associated with Donald Trump.
+Choose from investments in healthy hearts, women’s rights in the workplace, ethical supply chains, or companies supporting refugees.
+Or, find investments that keep your money away from investments in dark money, carbon emissions, the Dakota Access Pipeline, deforestation, fossil fuels, gun violence, the prison industrial complex, or big tobacco.

-WeFunder: WeFunder allows investors to put small amounts of money directly into start up companies.
-You can think of them as the “kickstarter for investing.”
-These are typically high risk investments, but you can find a wide range of interesting companies — many who are trying to improve the world.
+WeFunder: WeFunder allows investors to put small amounts of money directly into start-up companies.
+You can think of them as the “Kickstarter for investing.”
+These are typically high-risk investments, but you can find a wide range of interesting companies — many of who are trying to improve the world.

 Find a Fund Focused on Sustainability

-- Investopedia lists 2018’s top performing socially responsible ETFs.
+- Investopedia lists 2021’s top-performing socially responsible ETFs.

 - Charles Schwab has published a socially conscious funds list based on data from Morningstar, Inc. It lists hundreds of mutual funds that identify themselves as selectively investing based on certain non-economic principles.

 Retirement is a wonderful time to take a step back and consider what is important to you.

 Start by creating a detailed retirement plan with the comprehensive and easy-to-use NewRetirement Retirement Planner.
 As part of this exercise, get really serious about your priorities in life and make sure that both your money and your time support what you think is important.